kromenak/gengine/README.md

 ## Getting Started

-Currently, the project only builds and runs in Xcode as a command line project.
-Simply download, open in Xcode, and build/run.
+The project builds and runs in Xcode and Visual Studio 2019.

+- Xcode: build/run the GEngine-MacOS target
+- Visual Studio: build/run the x86 configuration

-Supporting new platforms or build tools should be as easy as creating the necessary build tool files and making sure all required libraries are implemented on those platforms (see below).
+Supporting new platforms or build tools should be as easy as creating the necessary build tool files, making sure all required libraries are implemented on those platforms (see below), and probably implementing a few platform-specific File & System functions.

 ### GK3 Data Files
 This repository **does not** contain the data files from the game, since those are copyrighted material.
 You will need to obtain a copy of GK3 (available on Steam or GOG) to get the data files.

-The following data files are needed at the moment; copy them into the "Assets" folder before building/running:
+The following data files are needed at the moment; copy them into the "Assets/GK3" folder before building/running:

 - ambient.brn
 - common.brn